 Happier Camper is another company to check out as they don’t use carpet or padding on the walls and the floors are fiberglass too!

 No vinyl on the floors is a rare find and will be preferable for many folks.

 It’s double-hull with Thinsulate in between the hulls.

 The floors are composed of plastic honeycomb integrated with corrugated cardboard and fiberglass resin.

 I like the modular nature of the HC1 interior.
 You can really simplify the interior if you need to or add the components that you need.
 The small units don’t include a shower but the larger ones do.

 I’ve seen some problems with the first model (HC1).
-The friend who owns the one pictured had many problems on this unit when it was still brand new, and she claims the company took 7 months to make the repairs.
+The friend who owns the one pictured had many problems with this unit when it was still brand new, and she claims the company took 7 months to make the repairs.

 They are on the second model now in 2020 and have improved the doors and windows.
-I’m glad to see they have moved past the first prototype, made some changes and are still going strong.
+I’m glad to see they have moved past the first prototype, made some changes, and are still going strong.